Cerdanya

 Cerdanya (/ca/; Cerdaña, /es/; Cerdagne, /fr/; Cerdanha) or often La Cerdanya is a natural comarca and historical region of the eastern Pyrenees divided between France and Spain.
 Historically it was one of the counties of Catalonia.

 Cerdanya has a land area of 1086.07 km2, divided almost evenly between Spain (50.3%) and France (49.7%).
 In 2001 its population was approximately 26,500, of whom 53% lived on Spanish territory.
-Its population density is 24 residents per km² (63 per sq. mile).
+Its population density is 24 residents per km^{2} (63 per sq. mile).
 The only urban area in Cerdanya is the cross-border urban area of Puigcerdà-Bourg-Madame, which contained 10,900 inhabitants in 2001.

 The area enjoys a high annual amount of sunshine - around 3,000 hours per year.
 For this reason, pioneering large-scale solar power projects have been built in several locations in French Cerdagne, including Font-Romeu-Odeillo-Via, the Themis plant near Targassonne, and Mont-Louis Solar Furnace in Mont-Louis.